 Magee’s sporting life alone would make an interesting book.
 Preciously talented, he was denied a place in the Olympics due to internal politics and his refusal to participate in an unjust runoff fight.
 His professional career was hampered by his extra-curricular activities but he still managed to win a World title.

-However it is Magee’s personal life which make this story special.
+However it’s Magee’s personal life which make this story special.
 Magee was a child of the Troubles – the dark period in Northern Ireland’s history when sectarian violence was a regular feature of everyday life.
 Magee grew up witnessing his father being interned without trial, constant violence and the British Army patrolling the streets.
-As the book over says he’s been shot, stabbed, exiled and jailed but he’s all been a world champion.
+As the book cover says he’s been shot, stabbed, exiled and jailed but he’s also been a world champion.
 His personality and circumstances drew him towards danger but boxing offered him an alternative path.